digitalheir/java-probabilistic-earley-parser/README.md

     private static final Terminal<String> with = new ExactStringTerminal("with");

-    private static final Grammar grammar = new Grammar.Builder("test") .setSemiring(LogSemiring.get()) // If not set, defaults to Log semiring which is probably what you want .addRule(
+    private static final Grammar grammar = new Grammar.Builder("test") .setSemiring(LogSemiring.get()) // If not set, defaults to Log semiring which is probably what you want.
+The builder takes care of converting probabilties to semiring elements
+            .addRule(
-                    1.0,   // Probability between 0.0 and 1.0, defaults to 1.0.
-The builder takes care of converting it to the semiring element
+                    1.0,   // Probability between 0.0 and 1.0, defaults to 1.0
                     S,     // Left hand side of the rule NP, VP // Right hand side of the rule )